phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

-### 2.1.16 - eccentric irradiation hotfix
+### 2.1.16 - eccentric/misaligned irradiation hotfix

-* Fixes bug where irradiation was overoptimized and not recomputed as needed for eccentric orbits.
+* Fixes bug where irradiation was over-optimized and not recomputed as needed for eccentric or misaligned orbits.
 Introduced in the optimizations in 2.1.6.

 ### 2.1.15 - spots hotfix